Yankton College

-Yankton College is a former private liberal arts college in Yankton, South Dakota, United States, affiliated with the Congregational Christian Churches (later the United Church of Christ).
-Yankton College produced nine Rhodes Scholars, more than any other South Dakota higher education institution.
+Yankton College was a private liberal arts college in Yankton, South Dakota, United States, affiliated with the Congregational Christian Churches (later the United Church of Christ).
+Yankton College produced nine Rhodes Scholars, more than any other South Dakota higher education institution, and a United States Senator.
+According to the following list published by the Rhodes Trust, Yankton College produced more Rhodes Scholars per capita than most large universities in the U.S.

 History

 Founded in 1881, it was the first institution of higher learning in the Dakota Territory.
 The man primarily responsible for the college's establishment was Joseph Ward, a local pastor and educator who is one of the two South Dakotans represented in the National Statuary Hall.

-Yankton College produced nine Rhodes Scholars.

 Yankton College closed in December 1984, and its campus became the site of Federal Prison Camp, Yankton, which opened four years later.

 Campus

 The campus was declared the Yankton College Historic District in 1982 due to the presence of a group of buildings designed by architect George Grant Elmslie.
 Between 1927 and 1932, Elmslie designed seven structures for the college, of which several were built: